ying-tang/help-documentation/_gettingstarted/Connecting_Clouds_with_SoftLayer.md

 Traffic from instances that have a floating IP associated with them will have SNAT translation performed **before traversing** the SoftLayer private network.
 If the customer's application is sensitive to the source address being translated, instances with floating IPs cannot be used.

+ L2 population presents some limitations for customers that want to implement vIP failover between instances, because it won't work without making Neutron API calls.

 ### To Initiate Network Connectivity

 1. If your IBM Blue Box cloud already is deployed, open an IBM Blue Box support ticket and request access to the SoftLayer private network.